harsh2025-sketch/fs_project/README.md

 - If emails fail to send, double-check Gmail/SMTP credentials (`SMTP_USER`, `SMTP_PASS`) and whether an App Password is required for your account.
 - If cookies are not set during login in development, ensure the client is using the right origin (`http://localhost:5173`) and that CORS credentials are enabled (the server enables credentials by default for that origin).

-## Want me to run it here?

-I can attempt to start the server and client in this environment and open the client in the demo browser.
-Note: starting them here may require installing npm dependencies which can take time and requires network access.
-Tell me if you want me to try — I will:

-1. run `npm install` in `server` and `client` (if needed)
-2. start the server (`npm run server`) in one terminal
-3. start the client (`npm run dev`) in another terminal
-4. open the client in the demo browser and show the result

-If you want me to proceed with running it here, confirm and I will start the process.

 ## Available npm scripts (from package.json)